ravi-annaswamy/jatakam-encoding/Proposal for new encoding of South Indian Horoscopes.md

 - Moon: **L** (Virgo)
 - Rahu: **C** (Taurus), thus Ketu automatically in Scorpio.

+Typically, the positions of the remaining planets (Mars, Mercury, Venus) can be derived astronomically given these positions.
+For increased precision, particularly the exact minute of birth, astrologers can optionally add the Navamsa positions of Moon and Lagna as a final node.

 ### Advantages
 - **Conciseness:** Quickly convey detailed astrological data using minimal notation.
 - **Clarity:** Easy to learn and visualize, mirroring intuitive spatial understanding.